-Netflix – RM 17 to RM 55 a month
+Netflix – RM17 to RM55 a month

-Now, you can subscribe to a range of Netflix Mobile, Basic, Standard and Premium plans at RM17, RM28, RM45 and RM55.
+You can subscribe to a range of Netflix Mobile, Basic, Standard and Premium plans at RM17, RM28, RM45 and RM55.
 The tiered subscription differs in resolution, width of device support, option to add people to your account, and audio quality.

 But how does the price and services offered by Netflix compare to other streaming services in Malaysia?

-Streaming Service | Price (RM) | Concurrent Stream | Free Trial |
+| Streaming Service | Price | Concurrent Stream | Free Trial |

-Netflix | 17 to 55/ month | 1 to 4 devices | Nil |
+| Netflix | RM17 to RM55/ month | 1 to 4 devices | Nil |

-HBO Go | 34.90 to 69.90 /month | 3 devices | Nil |
+| HBO Go | RM34.90 /month | 2 devices | Nil |

-Amazon Prime Video | 25/month | 3 devices | 7 days |
+| Amazon Prime Video | RM25/month | 3 devices | Yes |

-1 to 6 devices | 7 days |
+| Apple TV+ | RM29.90/ month | 1 to 6 devices | 7 days |

-Disney Hotstar | RM54.90/3 months | 2 devices | Nil |
+| Disney+ Hotstar | RM24.90/month | 1-3 devices | Nil |

 HBO Go – RM34.90 a month

 HBO should be no stranger to us.
 You can usually peruse HBO content on Astro and the brand was known for producing successful long-running TV shows like Law and Order.
-It is also owned by Warner Brothers, the film company credited for producing the popular Harry Potter and DC superhero films, so you can expect these to be on HBO Go as well.
+It is also owned by Warner Brothers, the film company credited for producing the popular Harry Potter and DC superhero films, so you can expect some of these to be on HBO Go as well.
 Other than that, HBO Go also has its own original series such as Sopranos, Game of Thrones, Succession, and more that are often lauded for its creative quality.

 Amazon Prime Video – RM25 a month